 Is there any other helpful information you’d like to share on fire safety for seniors, those hard of hearing, or home fire safety in general?

-NFPA: It is important for all individual to get involved in their own home safety.
+NFPA: All individual needs to get involved in their home safety.
 Many fire risks can be reduced with small behavior changes.
-The NFPA Remembering When program is a fire and fall prevention program targeted towards older adults.
+The NFPA Remembering When the program is a fire and fall prevention program targeted toward older adults.
 The free program is available online at www.nfpa.org/rememberingwhen.
-The program is based on 8 fire and 8 fall prevention messages to help older adults make small changes that have big impact on their home safety status.
-Messages around smoking, cooking, and use of space heaters are examples of behaviors addressed in the program.
+The program is based on 8 fire and 8 fall prevention messages to help older adults make small changes that have a big impact on their home safety status.
+Messages around smoking, cooking, and the use of space heaters are examples of behaviors addressed in the program.

 Knowing that fire safety at home is extremely important, are there any other general home security guidelines or tips that you promote at the NFPA?

-NFPA: We offer safety information on a wide range of fire prevention topics ranging from every day prevention topics such as safe cooking, smoking, and home heating to less common ones such as fire safety related to hover boards, 9 volt batteries, and CFL lightbulbs.
+NFPA: We offer safety information on a wide range of fire prevention topics ranging from everyday prevention topics such as safe cooking, smoking, and home heating to less common ones such as fire safety related to hoverboards, and 9-volt batteries, and CFL lightbulbs.
 All the safety information can be found online at www.nfpa.org/safety-information.